Rose Water Syrup

-85g (½ cup) Lucky Natural Pistachios, roughly chopped
+85g (¾ cup) LUCKY NATURAL PISTACHIOS, roughly chopped

 12 filo pastry sheets

-- To make the syrup, place the sugar and water in a medium saucepan.
-Stir over a medium heat until sugar is dissolved.
-Bring to the boil.
-Add the lemon juice.
-Reduce heat and simmer for 10 minutes without stirring.
+2. To make the syrup, place the sugar and water in a medium saucepan and stir over a medium heat until sugar is dissolved before bringing to the boil.
+Add the lemon juice, reduce heat and simmer for 10 minutes without stirring.
 Add the rose water and simmer a further 2 minutes.
 Remove from the heat and cool.
 Refrigerate until chilled.

-- Brush the top with melted butter.
-Spread about a ¼ cup of the nut mixture evenly over the filo, leaving 1cm clean edge along one end to seal.
-Starting from the opposite end roll up the pastry like a Swiss Roll and seal end with extra melted butter.
-Keep rolls covered with a damp tea towel.
-Repeat with remaining pastry and nut filling.
+3. To assemble the Baklava, combine all the nuts, sugar and cardamom in a bowl.
+Take 1 sheet of filo pastry and brush lightly with melted butter, before folding into thirds lengthwise (same as folding an A4 letter or brochure).
+Brush with melted butter and spread about ¼ cup of the nut mixture evenly over the filo, leaving a 1cm clean edge along one end to seal.
+Starting from the opposite end, roll up the pastry like a Swiss Roll and seal end with extra melted butter.
+Repeat